One simple trick is backup singers.

 2. Do Power Poses Before Entering the Room

-You probably understand already that positioning our bodies in certain ways can convey nonverbal messages of “power.”Also at The Art of Manliness:
+You probably understand already that positioning our bodies in certain ways can convey nonverbal messages of “power.”Here's an entrance:

 Just picture Macho Man Randy Savage strutting around the ring with his chest puffed out, or a King sitting on a royal throne.
 (The King Charles kind of King, not the Elvis Presley kind.)

 But here’s something you may not know: the act of positioning our bodies in powerful ways not only makes others perceive us as more powerful, it makes us feel more powerful ourselves.

 Harvard psychologist Amy Cuddy has found that standing tall directly influences our biochemistry.
 “In all animal species, postures that are expansive, open, and take up more space are associated with high power and dominance,” she says.
 In a research study she conducted, when participants were asked to strike one of these “power poses,” the results were amazing: after just two minutes in a high power pose, testosterone rose and cortisol (a natural hormone that the body releases in response to stress) decreased.
 By simply standing in a more dominant way, their bodies’ physiology changed to that of a dominant person....MUCH MORE